Advertiser Disclosure

 Edited by: Keri Stooksbury

-We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
+We may be compensated when you click on a link, when an application is approved, or when an account is opened from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

 Qatar Airways, one of the most highly regarded airlines in the world, is a member of the Oneworld alliance.
 Also a member of Oneworld?
 Qantas, a chief domestic competitor of Virgin Australia.

 Qatar Airways and Virgin Australia have had a codeshare relationship since 2022, so they aren’t strangers.
-However, this new investment would take things further, providing increased access to passengers from both airlines, thanks to additional connection opportunities.
+However, this new investment will take things further, providing increased access to passengers from both airlines, thanks to additional connection opportunities.
 Australian travelers would gain access to more than 100 destinations served by Qatar Airways.

 The new agreement will also include a wet lease for Virgin Australia, providing wide-body jets in mid-2025 to help Virgin Australia resume long-haul flights.